cloudmesh-community/sp20-516-230/chapter/ibm-kubernetes.md

         kubectl version --short

  These instructions detail how to get started.
 If interested, one can create a registry and enable continuous delivery.
+IBM even offers a free hour long virtual consultation to help make the most out of Kubernetes.